-The RACM team has been based on Darling Street, Rozelle, Sydney, for nearly 30 years.
+The RACM team has been based on Darling Street, Rozelle, Inner Western Sydney, for nearly 30 years.
 Our Director, Jann Mehmet, dreamed of providing an exceptional Chinese medicine service staffed by groups of CM practitioners with exceptional skills and experience in specific health modalities, and that is why we think of ourselves as ‘The Health Centre’.
 Jann Mehmet has been in practice for nearly three decades and most of her team have worked together for many years.
 We have a busy clinic and provide more than 9,000 treatments a year.

 In 1997, ‘Fertility Health’ was the first team modality established at the Rozelle Acupuncture and Chinese Medicine Centre.
 In 2006, Jann Mehmet completed the only CM clinical trial on sub fertile men in Australia.
 The results were clinically and statistically significant for sperm count, motility, and morphology.
 Jann gained her Masters in Science (by Research) during this study and the team has a strong research background.

 We follow world's best practice and current research in all our fields of interest.
 For example, Fertility Health practitioners are currently collecting data on Chinese medicine and Unexplained Infertility, Miscarriage Prevention, Egg Donor Cycles, Acupuncture supporting IVF cycles, Pregnancy over 40, PCOS (polycystic ovary disease), Natural killer (NK) cell therapy, and the impact of the MTHFR (folate) Gene Mutation on health and fertility (see also Clinical Trials).